Planning ride-pooling services with detour restrictions for spatially heterogeneous demand: A multi-zone queuing network approach: Methodology

-If all callers are intra-zonal, the state-$(i, i, 0, 0)$ vehicle, upon picking up the intra-zonal caller, transitions to state $(i, 0, i, 0)$ and the caller becomes a seeker, which occurs at rate $p_{ii00\_i}$.
+If the caller is intra-zonal, the state-$(i, i, 0, 0)$ vehicle, upon picking up the intra-zonal caller, transitions to state $(i, 0, i, 0)$ and the caller becomes a seeker, which occurs at rate $p_{ii00\_i}$.
 Then, this vehicle moves on to deliver the seeker toward its destination.
 During the delivery trip, this state-$(i, 0, i, 0)$ vehicle may receive a new assignment of a matched caller, occurring at rate $a_{i0i0}$, and become a state-$(i, i, i, 0)$ vehicle.
-In this case, the vehicle travels to pick up the assigned caller and changes to state $(i, 0, i, i)$, which occurs at rate $p_{iii0\_i}$; then, as the vehicle occupancy reaches the capacity of 2, the vehicle has to deliver the passenger with a closer destination and changes to state $(i, 0, i, 0)$, occurring at rate $d_{i0ii}$.
+If this caller is also intra-zonal, the vehicle travels to pick up the assigned caller and changes to state $(i, 0, i, i)$, which occurs at rate $p_{iii0\_i}$; then, as the vehicle occupancy reaches the capacity of 2, the vehicle has to deliver the passenger with a closer destination and changes to state $(i, 0, i, 0)$ upon delivery, occurring at rate $d_{i0ii}$.
 Otherwise, if a state-$(i, 0, i, 0)$ vehicle receives no new assignment during the delivery trip, it drops off the intra-zonal seeker at its destination, occurring at rate $d_{i0i0}$, after which the vehicle becomes an idle one in state $(i, 0, 0, 0)$.
-These types of transitions are highlighted by the top part of the network (with shaded circles) in Figure \ref{fig:queuing model}, which is very similar to the queuing network of single-zone ride-matching service in \citet{Daganzo2020}.
+These transitions are highlighted by the top part of the network (with shaded circles) in Figure \ref{fig:queuing model}, which is very similar to the queuing network of single-zone ride-matching service in \citet{Daganzo2020}.